Skip to main content

 How Does Your Hiring Model Change the Price?

 US in-house team: $200K-$400K.
-Two developers at $150K salary each, plus benefits (30%), recruiting costs ($15K-$25K per hire), and a 6-month timeline.
-You also need a project manager and QA engineer.
-Total loaded cost for a 6-month build easily crosses $300K.
-Advantage?
-Full control and IP security.
+Two developers at $150K salary each.
+Now add benefits at roughly 30%, recruiting costs of $15K-$25K per hire, and a 6-month timeline.
+And you still need a project manager and a QA engineer on top of that.
+The loaded cost for a 6-month build crosses $300K without much trouble.
+The upside is real, to be fair.
+You get full control and tight IP security.

 Hiring ModelCost (Same App)TimelineIncludes PM?Best For